-As climate-related disasters are increasingly affecting our health, livelihoods, and social fabric, how might philanthropic investments more strategic in building greater community disaster resilience?
+As extreme natural events are increasingly affecting our health, livelihoods, and social fabric, how might philanthropic investments be more strategic in building greater community disaster resilience?
 Since philanthropy cannot do it alone, it requires that the sector aligns with our state government agencies to ensure that philanthropy complements state efforts and strategies.

 Northern California Grantmakers invites you to hear from our state agency, CaliforniaVolunteers, which serves as the lead agency for disaster volunteering and donations management and the administer for Governor Newsom’s California For All Emergency Preparedness Campaign, a new $50 million effort that empowers and engages local communities on emergency preparedness to support California’s diverse and vulnerable populations.

 Karen Baker, the Chief Service Officer for CaliforniaVolunteers, will share the role of state government in preparing communities for disasters and supporting disaster relief and recovery of impacted communities and how disaster funding from state and federal government works.